 This Old Man

 Learning to count to ten is made simple with this classic rhyme.
-Not to mention the actual rhythm that is made is always easy to remember and adds to the skills of repetition.
+Not to mention that the actual rhythm is always easy to remember and adds to the repetition skills.

 Jack and Jill